Why we paddle.

 Based on his detailed research, Dr. Don McKenzie began breast cancer dragon boating to challenge the conventional wisdom that after cancer treatment, women should avoid upper body exercise for fear of developing lymphoedema.

 Now the benefits of physical activity for people with breast cancer are well known, and there’s evidence that regular exercise helps prevent lymphoedema.
-Today there are over hundreds of teams of breast cancer survivors all over the world and the International Breast Cancer Paddlers Commission (IBCPC) is their international umbrella organisation with a membership of over 220 breast cancer survivor dragon boat teams.
+Today there are hundreds of teams of breast cancer survivors all over the world and the International Breast Cancer Paddlers Commission (IBCPC) is their international umbrella organisation with a membership of over 250 breast cancer survivor dragon boat teams in 32 countries.

 So why do we paddle?

 - For strength and fitness.